wp-plugins/collapsible-widget-area/readme.txt

 = Usage =

 To use this plugin, simply drag widgets into the "Collapsible Widget Area" widget area in Appearance -&gt; Widgets within your admin area.
 Once you've done that, reload the Appearance -&gt; Widgets page and drag the Collapsible Widget into the sidebar in which you want it to appear.
+Do *not* drag a "Collapsible Widget" into any of the existing "Collapsible Widget Area" sidebars.

 = Options =